Goal.com previews the action as the Catalans face Muricy Ramalho's men in the CWC final, looking to secure yet another trophy for their cabinet

-The Copa Libertadores champions will welcome back Leo after being left out of the semifinal due to worries over his fitness.
-This allows Durval to return to his favored center half position, which fans must hope rectifies the defensive frailties shown against Kashiwa Reysol.
+The Copa Libertadores champions will welcome back Leo after being left out of the semi-final due to worries over his fitness.
+This allows Durval to return to his favoured centre-half position, which fans must hope rectifies the defensive frailties shown against Kashiwa Reysol.

-Ganso and Elano will look to build attacks from the middle of the park while Arouca and Henrique will look to press Barcelona hard and cover the defensive line.
+Ganso and Elano will look to build attacks from the middle of the park whilst Arouca and Henrique will look to press Barcelona hard and cover the defensive line.

 Javier Mascherano also picked up a knock, and is likely to be replaced by the fully rested captain Carlos Puyol.

 Santos qualified for the Club World Cup by defeating Penarol 2-1 over two legs in the 2011 Copa Libertadores final in June.

 - The Brazilian side won the competition twice in its previous format as the Intercontinental Cup.
 Their 1962 triumph made them the first team in South America to achieve a quadruple.